 What to expect when you visit

-We can’t wait to open our doors and welcome visitors to our new museum, and it is our utmost priority to keep you and our staff and volunteers safe when we reopen on Friday 2 July.
+We can’t wait to welcome you to our new museum, and it is our utmost priority to keep you and our staff and volunteers safe.
+For that reason we will be continuing with COVID precautions over July and August.

 Below you can find some information about what safety measures you can expect when you visit.
 Please note that the situation is changing regularly so please check back here before your visit to make sure you have the most up to date information.